NirKarl/Creo-Settings-Installer---exe/README.md

 Mad by Nir Karl.

 # About
-This is a file that installs the Technion Creo Setting on end users (students) PC.
-Additionally it makes the necessary shortcuts to lunch Creo with those settings.
+This is a file that installs the Technion Creo Setting on end users' (students') PCs and makes the necessary shortcuts to launch Creo with those settings.

-# How to install (instruction for end user)
+# How to install (instruction for end-user)
 1. Download the EXE file named “Creo settings setup”.
 2. Run the EXE file.
 3. Choose the path to install the settings in*
 4. Lunch Creo using the created desktop shortcut named “Technion-Creo”.

 >[!WARNING]
-> This software was designed to work on windows machines only.
+> This software was designed to work only on Windows machines.

 >[!CAUTION]
 > The chosen path should not include Hebrew letters!